Such-Software/wownerogue/README.md

 ## Project Overview

 Wowngeon is a web-based roguelike game that integrates with the Wownero blockchain for a unique gaming experience.
 Players enter a randomly generated dungeon with the goal of escaping before the next block is discovered on the network.
+The player requests to enter (and optionally pay an entrance fee), and then waits for the next block to be mined.
+When the next block is found, the player is placed in the dungeon and must escape before the next block is found.
+If they fail to escape, they die and lose their entrance fee.
+There is a singular monster and treasure in the dungeon.
+If the monster catches the player, they die.
+If the player finds the treasure and manages to escape, they could win 3x or 5x instead of just 2x for escaping sans treasure.
+The game is designed to be played in a web browser, making it accessible to a wide audience.
+The game is built using Node.js for the backend, with Express and Socket.io for real-time communication.
+The frontend is developed using HTML5, CSS, and JavaScript, with ROT.js for rendering the dungeon and managing game mechanics.
+The Wownero blockchain is integrated via RPC calls to monitor block height and handle transactions.

 ### Key Features:

 - **Blockchain-linked gameplay**: Players enter when one block is found and must escape before the next block (approximately 5 minutes in Wownero)
 - **Permadeath mechanics**: If a player fails to escape before the next block is found, they die
 - **Random dungeons**: Each game features procedurally generated maps using ROT.js
-- **Monster AI**: Evade monsters as you navigate the dungeon
+- **Monster AI**: Evade monster as you navigate the dungeon
 - **Treasure hunting**: Find treasure for bonus rewards
 - **Wownero integration**: Players pay an entrance fee (10-100 WOW) and can win rewards